 First, some background.

-On Tuesday, April 21st, Jeff Bezos decided it was time to substantially cut commissions for Amazon affiliate marketers.
+In April, 2020, Jeff Bezos decided it was time to substantially cut commissions for Amazon affiliate marketers.
 In doing so, he essentially reduced the income of many online businesses, many of which were already struggling in the face of restrictions related to the pandemic.